AnyChart/docs.anychart.com/Appearance_Settings/Themes.md

   };
 ```

-Below is a sample of two charts with minimal settings and a predefined theme with title settings.
+Sample below shows two charts with minimal settings, both of them use one theme with title settings.

-{sample}AS\_Themes\_02{sample}
+{sample :width 690 :height 630}AS\_Themes\_02{sample}

 ##Themes Use in Dashboard Mode

-In the sample below a table contain several charts.
-Most settings of these charts are predefined in them.
-It is very convenient as far as all these charts have many alike settings.
+In the sample below a table contains several charts.
+Settings for these charts are predefined in the theme.
+It is very convenient - these charts have many similar settings.
 Click "Launch in playground" to examine the code of the sample.

 {sample :width 690 :height 680}AS\_Themes\_03{sample}